joseph-a-levine/authoring/_older/october_2022.md

 I recently found Zhengdong Wang's blog, which I place in the same category as my own website, but much better.
 The highlight is his [README](https://zhengdongwang.com/readme) page, and the "Maximum Fun" section sourced some fantastic recommendations.{% sidenote "mafun" "Wang also recommends *Intepreter of Maladies*, which was my absolutely superlative fiction book I read last year, and *Memoirs of Hadrian*, which was in the top ten. " %} He prompted me to finally watch *Knives Out*, which did not strike me as superlative, but was very very fun.
 The recommendation which worked out the best for me (so far), was Jeff Smith's *Bone* collection.
 Wang writes, "It feels like you got through a Lord-of-the-Rings-like experience in one sitting.
 The art is so sumptuous."
 I have never read/watched *Lord of the Rings*, and this feels like an odd way to get there, but I enjoyed *Bone* so much that I might try it.
 Also, Smith's shades-of-gray style looks beautiful on my extra-large e-ink tablet.

-Heroides, Lavinia

-Pythagoras as the virtue ethics Peter Singer

-I also read the last book of Ovid's *Metamorphoses*, a

-[EDIT: A friend told me the Kline translation, the source of the above quotes, is not well-regarded by classicists.
-I read two other translations which are notably less virtue ethics-y:

-There also seem to be large discrepencies in structure and implication of the

-Alternatively, maybe everything sounds more virtuous in prose, and all true consequentialist texts should be written in verse.]

 ## Listening